Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

 ### Validation Points
 - **How to Verify Success**:
+  - Review the updated section for clarity and coherence in character dynamics.
+  - Ensure that the enhancements proposed align with the overall narrative objectives.
+- **What Output to Check**: The updated `demande.md` for completeness and relevance of the added character interaction analysis.
+- **Which States to Validate**: Confirm that the modifications are integrated smoothly with existing character profiles and enhance the project's narrative quality.
+- **How to Verify Success**:
   - Check for the completion of the character profile section with at least 500 words detailing her motivations, conflicts, and relationships.
   - Ensure coherence with existing narrative elements and character arcs.
 - **What Output to Check**: Review the updated `demande.md` for clarity and depth in the character profile.
 - **Which States to Validate**: Confirm that Isabella's profile aligns with project objectives and other character developments.

 ### Operation Bounds
+- **Resource Limitations**: Complete the analysis and modifications within a 4-hour timeframe.
+- **Scope Restrictions**: Focus strictly on the character dynamics of Cipher, Isabella, and Marcus; do not delve into unrelated storylines or character arcs.
+- **Dependency Requirements**: Ensure that changes align with insights derived from previous character interaction documents.
 - **Resource Limitations**: Utilize existing character data and narrative frameworks without requiring additional resources.
 - **Scope Restrictions**: Focus exclusively on Isabella Torres; do not explore other characters' profiles or external narrative elements.
 - **Dependency Requirements**: Access to insights from other character profiles, particularly regarding their interactions with Isabella.